 In light of the massive data breaches experienced by numerous companies in recent years, it’s not surprising that cyberattacks and data fraud or theft are two of the top five risks CEOs are most likely to face.
 And it’s not external threats business leaders need to worry about most.
 IT management software provider Ipswitch found that nearly 75 percent of security breaches are the result of employee actions, either deliberate or accidental.

 An employee’s ability to intentionally or inadvertently compromise the security of your company is one of the biggest reasons to consider implementing an acceptable use policy.
-An AUP ensures employees understand their responsibilities and rights as well as the company’s expectations of them regarding technology in the workplace.
+An acceptable use policy ensures employees understand their responsibilities and rights as well as the company’s expectations of them regarding technology in the workplace.
 It also helps educate employees on how to identify potential threats and keep themselves safe from cybercriminals.

-A detailed, well-organized and easy-to-understand AUP can considerably reduce your company’s risk of cyberattacks, data breaches, and compliance violations.
+A detailed, well-organized and easy-to-understand acceptable use policy can considerably reduce your company’s risk of cyberattacks, data breaches, and compliance violations.
 It also enables your company to properly hold employees accountable when they violate acceptable use policies.